 Retrofitting existing non- LED fixtures to efficient LED technology has never been easier.
 The Fulham LED retrofit line features field-installable AC Direct Drive and DC LED engine kits in various shapes, LED light power levels (at different lumens / wattage), dimming options, and color temperatures.
 DLC® and ENERGY STAR® kits are available.
-For information on valuable utility rebates, visit the Fulham Utility Rebate Finder.
 Or download the Fulham LED Retrofit Catalog to learn more.

 Fulham has been a recognized leader in developing and supplying LED retrofit kit solutions for many years.
 Our LED retrofit kits allow you to preserve your existing non-LED lighting fixture investment when retrofitted with Fulham’s energy-efficient, long-lasting LED lights.

 Our LED retrofit kits are available in many sizes, shapes, choices of wattage / lumens, color temperatures, and dimming options.
 They are often ready to go as certified for convenience, in-field installation (check individual spec sheets for respective certifications).

 Our LED retrofit kits are offered in options that include in-field installable AC Direct Drive and DC LED engine kits – with DLC® and ENERGY STAR® kits available.

 You may utilize our ROI calculator for more information about the financial benefits of retrofitting, versus buying entirely new LED fixtures. (https://www.fulham.com/updates/LED-savings-calculator-v1b.xls)

 Fluorescent to LED Retrofit (and other legacy, lesser energy efficient technologies)